2016 Regional, State, and Local Modelers' Workshop

 The Workshop is open only to EPA personnel and state, local, and tribal agency dispersion modelers on Wednesday and Thursday, November 16th and 17th.

 The 2016 EPA RSL Modelers' Workshop will be held at the U.S. Custom House in New Orleans, Louisiana.

 Details of the specific meeting location are available on the Meeting Venue page of this web site.

-REAL ID Act: Because this hearing is being held at a U.S. government facility, individuals planning to attend the hearing should be prepared to show valid picture identification to the security staff in order to gain access to the meeting room.
+Because the Workshop is being held at a U.S. government facility, individuals planning to attend the hearing should be prepared to show valid picture identification to the security staff in order to gain access to the meeting room.
 Please note that the REAL ID Act, passed by Congress in 2005, established new requirements for entering federal facilities.
-These requirements took effect July 21, 2014.
-If your driver's license is issued by American Samoa, Arizona, Louisiana, Minnesota, or New York, you must present an additional form of identification to enter the federal buildings where the public hearings will be held.
+If your driver's license is issued by Minnesota, Missouri, or Washington, you must present an additional form of identification to enter the U.S. Custom House.
 You are encouraged to check the following Department of Homeland Security website for the latest list of noncompliant states/territories, http://www.dhs.gov/real-id-enforcement-brief.
 Acceptable alternative forms of identification include: federal employee badges, passports, enhanced driver's licenses and military identification cards.
-We will list any additional acceptable forms of identification on this website once the preregistration information is posted.
-In addition, you will need to obtain a property pass for any personal belongings you bring with you.
-Upon leaving the building, you will be required to return this property pass to the security desk.
-No large signs will be allowed in the building, cameras may only be used outside of the building and demonstrations will not be allowed on federal property for security reasons
+More information on acceptable alternative forms of identification can be found at https://www.dhs.gov/publication/isc-real-id-guide.